-The limitation of our study is connected with the limitation of the questionnaire and examination process in which items cannot rule out subclinical neuropathy and an autonomic component[32].
-Although a small percentage of patients with T1DM (less than 4%) can be considered a limitation because it does not reflect the proportion of different DM types in the population[33], we do not think that this affects the usefulness of the MNSI.
+There are limitations to our study.
+The questionnaire and examination process were limited in which items could not rule out subclinical neuropathy and an autonomic component[32].
+Although a small percentage of patients with T1DM (less than 4%) can be considered a limitation because it does not reflect the proportion of different DM types in the population[33], this does not affect the usefulness of the MNSI.
 Patients with T1DM are usually younger, so we expect that it is easier for them to understand and answer the questions in part A. Additionally, the type of DM has no impact on part B of the MNSI as this is done by a professional.

 The recommendations of the PL Diabetes Association do not propose the use of appropriate scales for assessing peripheral neuropathy[6].
 This is due to the lack of adaptation of scales such as the MNSI to the PL system, which contributes to a lack of uniformity in assessing a patient’s condition.
 As a result, some centers create informal evaluation criteria and rules (even though they use the same tools and tests).
 Similar problems also arise during the design of clinical trials, for which only the English-language scale can be used.
 Therefore, the introduction of a validated scale would help to standardize screening for neuropathy in diabetic patients.